theNewDynamic/minjinlee.com/_events/brattleboro.md

 &nbsp;

 Bill Goldstein, the author of THE WORLD BROKEN IN TWO: Virginia Woolf, T.S.
 Eliot, D.H.
 Lawrence, E.M.
 Forster, and the Year That Changed Literature, in conversation with Min Jin Lee, author of PACHINKO.&nbsp;

+Bill and Min will be introduced by Jenny Altshuler.&nbsp;